oliviabrcan/digital-writing-folio/exercises.md

 After setting up GitHub, I am thoroughly confused.
 However, I love how organised and structured the site is.
 Everything has a spot and you can create file after file to separate everything which I appreciate.
 Although the coding itself is confusing, I think it will be quick to pick up once I understand what everything means and does.

-### Reading Questions
-Select one work from each volume and answer the below for each.
-- What makes the work a piece of digital writing?
-- A personal response (whether you liked it, how it made you feel, etc)